DevExpress-Examples/getting-started-with-devextreme-selectbox/README.md

 <!-- default badges end -->
 # DevExtreme SelectBox - Getting Started

 This repository stores the code examples of the SelectBox component for the [Getting Started with SelectBox](https://js.devexpress.com/Documentation/Guide/UI_Components/SelectBox/Getting_Started_with_SelectBox/) tutorial.
-The created UI component has a populated drop-down list, allows users to search through it, and logs the previous and current selected items to the console.
+The created UI component has a populated drop-down list, allows users to search through it, and logs the previous and current selected items in the console.

 <div align="center"><img src="./selectbox.png" /></div>